clysh/Research/README.md

 Using kokanee salmon fry data collected from volunteers, data was cleaned up manually via Google Sheets, then put through a Random Forest algorithm to determine if any of the variables had correlations.
 Currently fixing issues with the code.
 Currently teaching myself and trying to understand Random Forest better!
 Coding in R using RStudio.

 ### Glass Cliff Phenomenon (not publicly available)
 Database is stored in GoogleSheets and uses SQL.
+Currently branching into R for more statistical and qualitative data visualization work!